pravarsharma18/irctc/README.md

 # IRCTC Similar App

-Main Models:
+## Main Models:

-- train APP:
+- ### train APP

   - State
   - City
   - Station
   - Train
-  - Boggy - Stores how many boggies can be attatch to a train on a Particular date
+  - Boggy - Stores how many boggies can be attatch to a train on a Particular date.
-  - Berth - Store the number of seats(L,M,U,SU,SL) in a Particular Boggy on a Particular date
+  - Berth - Store the number of seats(L,M,U,SU,SL) in a Particular Boggy on a Particular date.

-- reservation APP:
+- ### reservation APP

-  - PassengerDetail
+  - PassengerDetail - Stores details of the passenger of the journey
+  - Ticket - Stores the informations like PNR, passenger details, destination, source etc.
+  - ReservationChartForTrain - Stores details of the passengerDetail, total seats, vacant_seats, waiting list if any for a particular date.

-  - UserJourney
+- ### users App

 Initializing the project- - pipenv install